kix-service-software/kix18sync/README.md

 - Organisation
 - SLA

-...and preparations for assets (just as example - not working).

 Users are created/updated if a data for `Login` is given.
 Only then further columns such as `Password`, `Roles`, `IsAgent` and `IsCustomer` are considered at all.
 If there is no user context (`IsAgent` or  `IsCustomer`) set, the users account will be set to `invalid`.  `Roles` must contain **comma-separated names of roles** existing in your KIX.
 Only roles which match the given usage context (`IsAgent` or  `IsCustomer`) are accepted.
 Predefined default roles `Agent User` or `Customer` are added automatically by the script depending on the users context (hopefully no one renamed them).
 Non-existing or misspelled **roles will not be created.**

 Dynamic Field values are split along comma and submitted as arrays by default, see config file option `DFArrayCommaSplit`.